Aykut-Avci/online-retail-customer-segmentation-analysis/README.md

 - Loyal Customers
     * Share: 22.93% of customers (1348)
     * Contribution: 21.19% of sales
     * Insights: They have recent engagement and significant average spend.
-Focus on maintaining their loyalty to sustain revenue.
+Focusing on maintaining their loyalty could sustain revenue.

 - Needs Attention
     * Share: 26.95% of customers (1584)